Key Stage 5

 The Level 3 Vocational Programme of Study

 This programme allows students to specialise in one or more subject areas.
 This pathway leaves the option of university open – but only in courses that follow a similar subject area.
 Students could also access apprenticeships and direct employment after sixth form.
-Students who access these courses should have 5 grade 4-9s with some courses requiring English and/or maths at a grade C due to the large amount of written work.
+Students who access these courses should have 5 grade 4-9s with some courses requiring English and/or maths at a grade C (or equivalent) due to the large amount of written work.
 If they have completed the course at level 2, the minimum of a Merit is required.